magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 #### `options/startindex` {#gallery_startindex}

-The index number of the image that is displayed once the fotorama is initialized.
+The index number of the image that is displayed once the gallery is initialized.

 **Type**: Number